Why Curiosity Matters More Than Ever

 Learning from Sergey Macheret’s Curiosity

-That curiosity led him through some of the world’s most demanding research environments: the Kurchatov Institute of Atomic Energy, Princeton University, Lockheed Martin’s Skunk Works, and Purdue University.
+- That curiosity causes the world’s most demanding research environments: the Kurchatov Institute of Atomic Energy, Princeton University, Lockheed Martin’s Skunk Works, and Purdue University.

-That “glitch” turned into a line of research that helped improve plasma generation and control in aerospace applications.
-It’s a perfect example of how curiosity—simply asking why something happened—can lead to an entire field of discovery.
+That “glitch” turned into a cause of research that helped improve plasma production and control in aerospace applications.
+It’s a practical example of how curiosity—simply asking why something happened—can lead to an entire field of discovery.

 Why Curiosity Leads to Breakthroughs